h12w/gspec/DESIGN.md

 The following sections are organized in the sequence of design decisions, from major features to minor ones.

-###Extend "go test"
+###Extend go-test
-GSpec should extend rather than replace "go test".
+GSpec should extend rather than replace go-test.
 It means:
-* "go test" command is the only way to run tests.
+* go-test command is the only way to run tests.
-* "go test" command arguments are respected as much as possible.
+* go-test command arguments are respected as much as possible.
 * Tests are written in or called from test functions.

 ###Test Case